-A disorder in which a person is partly, but not completely, awake during the night is sleepwalking.
+Sleepwalking is a disorder in which a person is partly, but not completely, awake during the night.
 That person may walk or do other things without any memory of doing so.
 Sleepwalking is a disorder associated with children, although some adults may sleepwalk.
 Most children who sleepwalk do not have emotional problems and will outgrow it.
-This disorder has been linked to stress, fatigue, and the use of sedative medicines.
+This disorder has been linked to stress, fatigue, and the use by adults of sedative medicines.
 Sleepwalking may also be inherited.
 It is usually harmless; however, it may become dangerous if sleepwalkers fall or otherwise injure themselves-their movements are often clumsy.
-It is not dangerous to wake sleepwalkers.
+It is neither dangerous nor necessary to awaken sleepwalkers.